 Reauthentication loop or UPN change

-If you're in a reauthentication loop, or have changed the UPN of one of your accounts, try the following steps:
+If you're in a reauthentication loop or have changed the UPN of one of your accounts, follow these steps:

 - Delete the .IdentityService folder from your machine.
 On Windows, the folder is located at